mjkleinman/multi-area-cleaned/README.md

 ```

 # Examples
-To generate the figures, run the Jupyter notebook:
+To generate the figures for the paper, run the Jupyter notebook:

 ```
 sims/Revision (Finalized).ipynb